FeLiNa0/parallelly/README.template.md

 ## Demos

-The parallely commands start with a `$ ` to indicate it is a command typed into the shell.
+The parallelly commands start with a `$ ` to indicate it is a command typed into the shell.
 The rest of the code is the output of the command.

 <DEMO_OUTPUT>